aws.eks.NodeGroup

 Key-value map of Kubernetes labels.
 Only labels that are applied with the EKS API are managed by this argument.
 Other Kubernetes labels applied to the EKS Node Group will not be managed.

-group_ strname_ prefix Creates a unique name beginning with the specified prefix.
-Conflicts with
+Creates a unique name beginning with the specified prefix.
+Conflicts with node_group_name.

-Group Taint Args] The Kubernetes taints to be applied to the nodes in the node group.
+The Kubernetes taints to be applied to the nodes in the node group.
 Maximum of 50 taints per node group.
-Detailed below.
+See taint below for details.

 Kubernetes version.
 Defaults to EKS Cluster Kubernetes version.
 The provider will only perform drift detection if a configuration value is provided.